Pairing Good Lobster with the Best Wine

 Of course, there are a million different wines you could pair with your favorite seafood.

-Fuller white wines, such as Italian Vermentino, Soave, Greek Assyrtiko, Austrian Grüner Veltliner and Viognier are great for lobster, crab and oyster dishes too.
-Plus our friends at Wine Daily created a delicious post for more great pairings of wine with lobster roll.
+Fuller white wines, such as Italian Vermentino, Soave, Greek Assyrtiko, Austrian Grüner Veltliner, and Viognier, are great for lobster, crab, and oyster dishes too.
+Plus, our friends at Wine Daily created a delicious post about more great pairings of wine with lobster rolls.

 But what About Red Wine and Seafood?